flameshot-org/flameshot/README.md

 ## Installation

-Flameshot can be installed on Linux, Microsoft Windows, and macOS currently.
+Flameshot can be installed on Linux, Microsoft Windows, and macOS.

 ### Prebuilt packages